 How to play Rocket League Split-Screen on Steam

 It’s possible to play Rocket League in split-screen through the Steam platform on PC.
 This is a rare thing for PC games and those on Steam aren’t too common.
 Or commonly used either.
 However, this is something that’s perfect for large monitors and when you have friends over.

 - Connect all controllers you want to use to Steam

-A keyboard and mouse combination doesn’t work for split-screen normally but it is possible with some modding (more about this in the next paragraph).
+A keyboard and mouse combination doesn’t work for split-screen.
 There is a program called x360ce which lets you map your keyboard like an Xbox 360 controller and this does require some manual set-up to work.
 Using one controller per person is much easier to set-up but that program is an option as well.